 Added an edit mode for compound shapes.
 This allows to edit the visual parameters of a compound shape without having to ungroup it.

-Added a possibility to automatically compute the mass and inertia tensor for convex shapes in the shape dynamic properties.
+Added a possibility to automatically compute the mass and inertia matrix for convex shapes in the shape dynamic properties.
 The algorithm is courtesy of Chris Hecker.

 Added a plugin able to render ray-traced images (via vision sensors or via cameras).
 This will allow to perform more realistic image-based control.
 The plugin is based on POV-Ray and allows rendering shadows (also soft) and focal blur.
 The ray-tracer plugin is courtesy of Andreu Vidal.
 The source can be found here.